mernxl/ansible-terraform/README.md

 Basically just pushing changes to this repository should redeploy your terraform code.
 It will pause after a plan and you can acknowledge to continue or stop.

-The `terraform` dir is copied to the remotes before execution, so you can use it to place backend_config_files, variable_files for later referencing.
+The `terraform` and `live` dir are copied to the remotes before execution, so you can use it to place backend_config_files, variable_files for later referencing.

 The stages included in the Jenkins pipeline include;